 easily and are not pure anymore.
 Also, the herbicide is used during the harvest to kill the weeds which da the cotton.

 Organic cotton is handpicked.
 In this process, no chemicals are needed, and fibres of the cotton won’t damage.

-The result of using organic cotton is a softer and longer-lasting product than items made out of the chemically treated and damaged cotton.
+Using organic cotton is a softer and longer-lasting product than items made out of the chemically treated and damaged cotton.

 Why is babies’ skin so sensitive?

-Babies are not able to tolerate chemicals very well, therefore leftover chemicals in clothing can easily irritate babies’ skin and can cause allergic reactions.
+Babies are not able to tolerate chemicals very well; therefore, leftover chemicals in clothing can easily irritate babies’ skin and can cause allergic reactions.